-Experts share why New Year's resolutions are actually unhealthy
+Reasons Not to Make New Years Resolutions — Because Who Needs That Kind of Pressure?

-As we head into the midnight countdown that lets us finally say goodbye to 2016 and hello to a new year, one of the main things that’s floating through our heads to accomplish before the ball drops is putting together a list of personal resolutions.
+As we head into the midnight countdown that lets us finally say goodbye to the last year, one of the main things that’s floating through our heads to accomplish before the clock runs out on the complicated, difficult and deeply stressful year of 2020 is putting together a list of personal resolutions.
 That to-do list of goals may include all of the things we didn’t get to do over the past 365 days or didn’t do to our full potential.

 When we’re jotting down our list of resolutions, oftentimes, it can feel like a grocery list of promises that are almost impossible to measure or hold ourselves accountable for.
 We want to fall in love this year, but there’s no explanation of how we’re going to do that.
 Losing weight is a popular one, so we might make a resolution to hit the gym more (but not say how much more) or be healthy (without detailing what that actually means).
 Amy Gorin, registered dietitian nutritionist and owner of Amy Gorin Nutrition in Jersey City, New Jersey, advises that when it comes to health, you should make resolutions with actions attached to them.